 Here are several more ways to start your day off with something amazing and tasty!

-Did You Make This Recipe?!
+Did You Make This Recipe?

-If you make this recipe, I’d love to hear about it!
+If so, I’d love to hear about it!
 Leave a comment and a star rating below!
 I greatly appreciate your feedback and it is also so helpful for other PMST readers who are thinking about making the recipe.
 Remember to snap a photo and tag @passmesometasty on Instagram so I can see!

 - Prep Time: 5 mins